Published: April 9th 2012July 20th 2011

 Try to leave this place without at least one bag of books.
 It's impossible!

-of books, which some people I talked to consider lucky indeed.
+After several hours, I managed to escape with only one bag worth of books, which some people I talked to consider lucky indeed.

 During my time in Portland, I stayed at the Ace Hotel